It is still the middle of winter. Why should you be concerned about NEXT winter?

 Most of the lower 48 United States will be reading this after experiencing bone-chilling cold and snow in the middle of January 2024.
 While current weather may be warmer than the prior two weeks, it is still the middle of winter and spring is almost two months away.
 So why should you be concerned about next winter?

-Why you should be concerned about NEXT winter.
+Why you should be concerned about NEXT winter

 The major reason you should be concerned about next winter is because the fuel industry is already thinking about next winter.
 More specifically, fuel producers are already pondering how to sell their product for the next 12–15 months.

-Winter=cold weather…which leads to thoughts of supply
+Cold winter weather leads to thoughts of supply planning

 Winter is synonymous with cold weather, and cold weather causes people to think about staying warm.
 To stay warm, almost every home, business, and individual uses some form of fuel to create or generate heat.
 One prominent fuel used to generate heat is propane, and it is this fuel we are talking about.